-The bottom of $3800 has not been broken since the dramatic 64% drop of Bitcoin’s price in mid-May.
+The bottom of $3800 has not been broken since the dramatic 64% drop of Bitcoin price in mid-May.
 While some still believe we are about to see another drop into lower lows, all indicators point towards a healthy recovery.
 As of today, Bitcoin has pretty much absorbed its losses and is trading at pre-COVID levels.

 And although countries are slowly lifting their temporary lockdowns, there is still potential for quarantine to return in the fall.

 Most European scientists are expecting a second wave of the novel coronavirus, as soon as cold temperatures return.
-There is some evidence that the warmer summer days could help decrease the spread of the virus, since people will spend more time outdoors.
+There is some evidence that warm summer days could help to decrease the spread of the virus, since people will spend more time outdoors.
 But if we do experience a spike later this year, combined with the seasonal winter flu, it could prove to be a very dangerous cocktail.

-After its abysmal drop, Bitcoin (BTC) price saw a slight bump in price and held the $5k level for longer than a week.
+After its abysmal drop, Bitcoin (BTC) price saw a slight bump in the price and held the $5k level for longer than a week.
 While analysts were predicting lower lows due to the performance of S&P 500 and the Dow, Bitcoin did what it does best.
 It proved the market that it is an uncorrelated asset.

 Bitcoin quickly recovered from its losses over a month’s period.
-The popular cryptocurrency saw a continuous uptrend throughout the last month, reaching into the $9000’s with no signs of slowing down.
+The popular cryptocurrency saw a continuous uptrend throughout the last month, reaching the $9000’s with no signs of slowing down.

 Most experienced investors can’t believe that some got the opportunity to enter Bitcoin at a price lower than $4000, especially that close to an event so significant.
 Bitcoin searches are currently hitting new all-time highs and many are now more aware that decentralized payment systems are needed.

 This is normal, given the close proximity of the 3rd halving event.
-However, there are a couple more things to be kept in mind:
+However, there are a couple of more things to be kept in mind:

 1. Most countries are currently under lockdown, a measure that is paired with a quantitative easing debt-buying program.

-2. The Federal Reserve Bank, in collaboration with other major market players, are trying to alleviate the market by implementing these measures of quantitative easing.
-This is done through the provision of a stimulus package worth many trillions of dollars.
+2. The Federal Reserve Bank, in collaboration with other major market players, is trying to alleviate the market by implementing these measures of quantitative easing.
+This is done through the provision of a stimulus package worth of many trillions of dollars.
 As a result, the economy is reversing, and so does the Bitcoin market.

 Let’s take a look at where Bitcoin stands less than 1 week before the halving: